dmitry-viskov/pylti1.3/README.rst

 Open Id Connect Login Request
 -----------------------------

-This is example draft of API endpoint.
-Wrap it in lib of your choice.
+This is draft of API endpoint.
+Wrap it in library of your choice.

 Create ``FlaskRequest`` adapter.
-Then create instance of ``FlaskOIDCLogin``.
-It will return redirect to LTI platform after successful login.
+Then create instance of ``FlaskOIDCLogin``. ``redirect`` method will return instance of ``werkzeug.wrappers.Response`` that points to LTI platform if login was successful.
 Handle exceptions.

 .. code-block:: python